We've added new tests for swine and bovine diseases -- see our menu for a complete listing.

 Atoxoplasmosis is a parasitic disease primarily of passerine birds, especially canaries, finches, sparrows, grosbeaks, starlings and mynahs.
 The disease is caused by infection with various species of the coccidian protozoan genus Atoxoplasma.
 The parasite is host-specific and is transmitted via the fecal-oral route.

 Infection with this parasite can cause rapid and fatal disease in fledgling birds.
 Affected young birds may develop diarrhea, anorexia, depression, ruffled feathers, ataxia and hepatic enlargement that may be grossly visible through the living bird’s skin as "black spot."
 Mortality rates for atoxoplasmosis can reach 80% in young passerines.
 Infected adult birds are usually asymptomatic but continue to shed oocysts.
 The infection can last for up to eight months.
 Oocysts are very stable in the environment and are not inactivated by most disinfectants.
 Thus, routine environmental monitoring may be required to completely remove these parasites from a facility.
-In addition, new birds which are introduced into a flock or facility should be repeatedly screened to ensure no parasites are being introduced.
+In addition, new birds which are introduced into a flock or facility should be repeatedly screened to help ensure no parasites are being introduced.

 Diagnosis of atoxoplasmosis has traditionally been through postmortem examination and histopathology of fledglings that die acutely, or by fecal floatation on persistently infected adult birds.
 Identification of Atoxoplasma oocysts is extremely difficult because the oocysts are very similar to those of Isospora species and the shedding of the oocysts by infected birds is often sporadic.
 Blood smear testing can be used, but sensitivity is low.
 Molecular detection by PCR has been found to be both sensitive and specific for detection and identification of the parasite (Adkesson et al., 2005).